PaperMC/docs/docs/velocity/admin/reference/commands.md

 ### `/velocity version`

-Displays the version of Velocity running on the proxy.
+If the user has the `velocity.command.info` permission (by default, this is granted to all users), they can view the version of Velocity running on the proxy.

 ### `/velocity reload`